Optimal corrector estimates on percolation clusters: Proof of Lemma

 \end{lemma}

 \begin{remark} \begin{enumerate} \item This statement is weaker than~\eqref{minscalebrut1} since, for each $x \in \Zd$ and $e \in \mathcal{B}_d^x$,

-Nevertheless it is enough to prove Result 2, since we only need to replace $C_0$ by $C_0^2$ in every computation involving the estimates on the random variables $\chi_p^e(x)$ and the result remain the same, only the value of the constants will be increased. \item Applying this result with $t= \frac{d (4 + 2 \ep)}{\ep}$ completes the proof of Lemma~\ref{minscalecorrector}. \end{enumerate} \end{remark}
+Nevertheless it is enough to prove Result 2, since we only need to replace $C_0$ by $C_0^2$ in every computation involving the estimates on the random variables $\chi_p^e(x)$; the result remains unchanged. \item Applying this result with $t= \frac{d (4 + 2 \ep)}{\ep}$ completes the proof of Lemma~\ref{minscalecorrector}. \end{enumerate} \end{remark}

-\end{proof} There remains to prove Lemma~\ref{minscaleforminscale} but before starting the proof, we need to introduce a few ingredients and preliminary results.
-First define, for $R, C \in [1,\infty)$, the random variable $\X_{R,C}$ by the formula,
+\end{proof} There remains to prove Lemma~\ref{minscaleforminscale}.
+Before starting the proof, we introduce a few ingredients and preliminary results.
+First define, for each radius $R > 0$, and each constant $C >0$,